California city criminalizes ‘aiding’ and ‘abetting’ homeless camps

 Despite the city attorney’s assurances that outreach staff will not be impacted, Abode is seeking guidance from an attorney to help craft an agreement to propose to the city to ensure that its staff are not subject to this ordinance, Wan said.
 It would also clarify whether their clients’ information will remain confidential and whether supporting people with tents is allowed “as the language in the ordinance does seem extremely broad,” she said.

-Restricting outreach could lead to worse health, housing and economic outcomes — while increasing costs to cities in policing and emergency services, Housing California communications director Alex Brown said.
+Restricting outreach could lead to worse health, housing and economic outcomes — while increasing costs to cities in policing and emergency services, Housing California Executive Director Chione Flegal said.

-“The mere threat of penalties can deter individuals and organizations from providing essential aid, leaving more people without access to the support they need to survive,” Brown said.
+“The mere threat of penalties can deter individuals and organizations from providing essential aid, leaving more people without access to the support they need to survive,” Flegal said.

 More cities could be empowered by Fremont’s ordinance to pursue similar policies, homelessness experts say.